ibm-cloud-docs/codeengine/cmd_defs.md

 ## Build commands
 {: #cli-build}

-A build, or image build, is a mechanism that you can use to create a container image from your source code. {{site.data.keyword.codeengineshort}} supports building from a Dockerfile and buildpack.
+A build, or image build, is a mechanism that you can use to create a container image from your source code. {{site.data.keyword.codeengineshort}} supports building from a Dockerfile and buildpacks.
 Use `build` commands to create, display details, update, and delete build configurations.
 After you create a build configuration, one or more [`buildrun` commands](#cli-buildrun) can be submitted based on the build configuration.
 {: shortdesc}

 You must be within the context of a [project](#cli-project) before you use `build` commands.